 As well as being the official fundraising website for the Marathon, Virgin Money Giving has helped thousands of events and charities, big and small, throughout the UK raise hundreds of millions of pounds.
-And because it’s 100% not-for-profit, an extra £9.5 million has reached charities because fundraisers used virginmoneygiving.com instead of a site with higher fees*.
+And because it’s 100 per cent not-for-profit, an extra £9.5 million has reached charities because fundraisers used virginmoneygiving.com instead of a site with higher fees*.

 We’ll always be grateful to the London Marathon for inspiring us to come up with virginmoneygiving.com.
 And we’re committed to helping the race raise even more for charity in the coming years.